-TunnelBear is one of the best free VPN services you can find in the market, and just like the bear, it is cute on the outside, but tough on the inside.
+- TunnelBear is one of the best free VPN services you can find in the market but it's got some big limitations.

 This VPN provides a secure service with good connection speeds and plenty of server locations in different countries, aside from the capped data usage, it is a fantastic choice for anyone looking for a VPN to start out or to use with Skype or even Hulu.

 However, it’s not every time that this VPN, which is also one of the fastest VPN services for Windows 10, delivers amazing speeds.
 There are moments when you encounter a TunnelBear error connecting to the server, such as Your bear is having difficulty creating a secure tunnel error.

 This happens when the VPN disconnects after you’ve just connected to the server, randomly.
 This leaves you exposed to cyber threats and your privacy is compromised, and thus you may not see the sense in using it again – this is a matter of design though, as the VPN uses one internet connection to route all data to the server.

-Check out some solutions that can help you reconnect after the TunnelBear error connecting to server, below.
+Check out some solutions that can help you reconnect after the TunnelBear Internet connection appears to be offline, below.

 - Confirm your connection